asetski/PyGame_chimp_game/README.md

 ## make monkey move around the outer edges of the window(10)

-move_around_edge() method created inside Chimp class that simulates this type of motion whenever it is called inside main loop.
-Add additional variable horizontal inside  Chimp class to alternate from vertical and horizontal movements.
+move_around_edge() method created inside Chimp class that simulates this type of motion whenever it is called inside main loop. (called during medium level game) Add additional variable horizontal inside  Chimp class to alternate from vertical and horizontal movements.

 1. def _move_around_edge(self):